Game

 Q: How would you explain nutritious food choices to a family member?

-A: fit food choices give you the best nutrition and energy to go, grow, and know.
+A: fit food choices give you the best nutrition and fuel to go, grow, and know.
 Choices include fruits, vegetables, whole grain, protein, milk, and water.

 Challenge